Daniel was reading the Bible with James, his young son. James stopped him after the story of Hagar in Genesis 16:13.

 But then a curious thing happens, Abraham names God.
 He calls Him “Jehovah Jireh.”
 Some versions render this name as “Yahweh-Yireh.”
 But they mean essentially the same thing – God will provide.

-The names of God reveal the character of God and never more so than with the name of Jehovah Jireh.
+The different names of God reveal the character of God and never more so than with the name of Jehovah Jireh.
 It’s a reminder to Christians everywhere that we can depend on God to provide for our needs.

 Sometimes, it can be hard to remember when the creditors keep calling, when the bills are piling up, and when it seems, there’s no end to the cycle of lack and struggle.
 But just as Isaac was not responsible for finding a substitute lamb, God is not counting on you to provide anything.